dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q04.md

 # END SOLUTION

-# BEGIN SOLUTION

-# END SOLUTION

 # END SUBPROB

 # BEGIN SUBPROB

-\[3 Points\] The variance of the tip amounts is 2.1.
+The variance of the tip amounts is 2.1.
 Let M be the mean squared error of the best linear prediction rule on this dataset (under squared loss).
 Is $M$ less than, equal to, or greater than 2.1?
 How can you tell?